NREL/OpenStudio-HPXML-Calibration/docs/index.md

 # Home

-Update an existing HPXML model with measured data
+Generate an HPXML model of home energy use, calibrated to utility data

-Provide a valid HPXML model and sufficient usage data.
-This package will weather-normalize the measured data and modify model inputs to output usage closer to measured values.
+## Required inputs

+- A CSV file of utility data
+- An OSW (JSON) for the `BuildResidentialHPXML` measure
+- A config file specific to the home being calibrated